aryskaliyev/dockerize/README.md

 - **Rapid deployment**:\
 Docker simplifies the application deployment process by packaging the application and its dependencies into containers, allowing faster and more reliable deployment.

+###### Info:
+- **Port Binding**:\
+Bind the container's port to the host's port to make the service available to the outside world.
+Only one service can run on a specific port on the host, e.g. only one service can run on port 9000.

 ###### Commands: